brycekbargar/dotfiles/README.md

 ### [You know the drill](https://dotfiles.github.io/)
 Used to bootstrap a system.
 In this case my system.
-- Installs packer(sort of)
+- Installs packer
 - Installs homebrew and homebrew-cask
 - Installs LastPass
-- Installs Dropbox
 - Syncs client SSH keys
+- Installs zsh
 - More coming soon!

 ### Prerequisites